bcokert/brandonokert.com/source/_drafts/Scaling-with-Docker-Part-1.md

 Volumes can also enable sharing of data, in the case of configuration for example.
 You can mount them read only to ensure data is only mutated by an administrator.

 A common pattern with Volumes is to create Volume Containers.
 A Volume Container is just a container who's sole purpose is to mount one or more volumes.
 You can then instruct other containers to mount all volumes mounted by the Volume Container, thus making it easy to modify groups of volumes across several servers.
-In addition, Volume Containers make it harder to accidentally delete volumes, since the docker daemon won't allow you to delete a volume if at least one container is pointing to it.
+In addition, Volume Containers make it harder to accidentally delete volumes, since the docker daemon won't allow you to delete a volume if at least one container is using it.
 Volume Containers have no mutating functionality, and thus should not need to be destroyed very often.

-For example, you might mount /var/data/service, /var/log/service, and /var/etc/service to a Volume Container.
-Then you can simply tell your database container to mount any volume in your Volume Container:
+For example, you might mount <code>/var/data/service</code>, <code>/var/log/service</code>, and <code>/var/etc/service</code> to a Volume Container.
+Then you can simply tell your database container to mount any volume in your Volume Container.

 ### Networks

 If you're familiar with older iterations of Docker, you may still not be familiar with Docker Networks.
-Docker Networks are docker's modern solution to connecting multiple containers in a private network.
-Previously you had to open ports manually and connect containers, or use docker links to inject the ip address and ports of containers into other via environment variables.
+Docker Networks are dockers modern solution to connecting multiple containers in a private network.
+Previously you had to open ports manually and connect containers, or use docker links to inject the ip address and ports of containers into others via environment variables.
 It was not fun to maintain, even on small scale projects.

 With networks, this process is much easier.
 You create networks independent from containers, specifying a global name to refer to them.
-Then you just tell docker containers to join them when you run them.
+Then you just tell docker containers to join them when they're created.

 In Docker 1.9, this would cause the hostname and ip of all containers on a network to be injected into each containers hosts file.
-Thus you could easily communicate between containers by name (this was especially good for scalability, where you want to create many containers on the fly).
+Thus you could easily communicate between containers by name.

 Docker 1.10 improves upon this by providing a full local dns system for your containers.
 Docker Engine runs a dns server, which is the first server all containers will go to for addresses, and this server contains the other containers on the network.
 If a host is not found on this server, the request is forward to the next highest dns server, as expected with dns.
+This is a huge improvement over the hosts file solution, as it plays nicely with other name resolution techniques that we'll see in Part 2.

-Networks are a surprisingly big topic in Docker (considering they didn't exist until 1.9), but we'll be making use of them in part 2.
+Networks are a surprisingly big topic in Docker (considering they didn't exist until 1.9), but we'll be making use of them in Part 2.

 ## Tools

 ### Docker Engine

 When most people think of Docker, Docker Engine is what they're really referring to.
-This is the 'docker daemon', the tool-set responsible for running containers.
-Because docker depends on namepsaces and cgroups (and other linux kernel features), it is always installed on a linux kernel system.
+This is the _docker daemon_, the tool-set responsible for running containers.
+Because docker depends on [namespaces](http://man7.org/linux/man-pages/man7/namespaces.7.html) and [cgroups](https://en.wikipedia.org/wiki/Cgroups) (and other linux kernel features), it is always installed on a linux kernel system.
 This system is usually called a Docker Host.

-Technically you don't interact with the daemon itslef; you interact with the docker binary client, who relays commands to the daemon.
+Technically you don't interact with the daemon itself; you interact with the docker binary client, who relays commands to the daemon.
 However, the two are typically used interchangeably.

 If you have an actual VM or box running linux, Docker Engine is all you need to get started.
-If you're running docker on osx or windows, you'll need a linux VM.
+If you're running docker on osx or windows, you'll need a linux VM to run Docker Engine.

 ### Docker Toolbox

 Docker toolbox include a fairly large number of tools, most of which can be used regardless of your environment.
-This excludes Docker Machine, which is explicitly used on non-linux environments.

 I'll only go over the ones you're likely to see often here.
 You can check out the whole catalogue [here](https://www.docker.com/products/docker-toolbox).